LunaDevvv/AudioCitry/README.md

 The difference is that this is **Self-Hosted**, meaning that all songs on this, are **chosen by you, and the site is hosted by you.**<br>
 The upside of this, is that when you are hosting it, all songs you have are available when you are offline.

-***WARNING:*** Users and playlists not implemented yet.
+***WARNING:*** playlists not implemented yet.
 All songs downloaded are available to everyone that connects.

 This project is only developed by [puppynuff](https://github.com/puppynuff), so updates might be slow.
 If you want any updates, feel free to edit the source yourself, and maybe make a pull request!